 Unsurprisingly, this system – with its wholly good intentions – stopped working a long time ago.
 With the French Government covering the cost of university fees almost entirely – students paid just €189 each in 2017 – the state is coming under increasing pressure.
 Le bac alone is a great expense, with many students coming to regard it as their ‘given right’.
-This year, the cost of marking close to 719,000 papers cost a whopping €57m.
+This year, the cost of marking close to 719,000 papers came to a whopping €57m.

 Universities are also struggling to cope.
 Each autumn, first-year students flood to their lecture halls in droves; designed for hundreds, they somehow squeeze in thousands.
 Deteriorating libraries are always overcrowded, while professors are simply unable to support such a large student body, particularly given their remarkably different needs.

 Students who are markedly underprepared for the subject they have chosen soon suffer the reality of their choice.
 Many of them are simply unable to keep up, resulting in a high proportion of students dropping out after their first year.
 Others struggle on, retaking exams over and over again and wasting their own precious time and government resources as they refuse to admit defeat.
 Such is the case that, according to The Economist, over 70 percent of university students in France fail to complete their degree within the usual three-year period.
 The end result is disastrous for all parties involved.

 However, France is finally on the cusp of changing this outdated system.
 Though not the first president to attempt to reform French higher education, Emmanuel Macron may be the last.